-Holder of a law degree from Laval University, Mtre Maxime Laflamme-Leblond has practiced divided co-ownership and real estate law since 2015, and joined the team of LJT Lawyers in February 2020.
+Holder of a law degree from Laval University, Mtre Maxime Laflamme-Leblond has practices divided co-ownership and real estate law since 2015, and joined LJT Lawyers team's in February 2020.

 As part of his practice, Mtre Laflamme-Leblond advises and represents both co-ownership unions and co-owners, offering them his expertise in co-ownership law, whether providing legal opinions on specific questions, to prepare regulations, resolutions or other complex legal documents, or to represent its clients in civil disputes of all kinds.